p-szymo/nyc_trees/README.md

 - **eda_modeling_evaluation.ipynb** - Jupyter Notebook for data exploration and classification modeling.
 - **functions.py** - text file with functions for data cleaning and statistical tests.
 - **mapmaking.ipynb** - Jupyter Notebook for making maps of NYC street trees.
-    - *NOTE: meant to be more of a sandbox than a polished workbook.*
+    - *NOTE: this is meant to be more of a sandbox than a polished workbook.*
 - **presentation.pdf** - presentation for New York City Department of Parks and Recreation with my findings.
 - **volunteer_verification.ipynb** - Jupyter Notebook using my model to predict on volunteer entries and build a list of trees for which the health status determined by volunteers differs from that predicted by my model.